danielballan/auth-adventures/README.md

 Observations:

+* HTTP is a stateless protocol, so we have to send some form of proof that we are authenticated in every single request.
 * Unlike an API key, this credential was created by the user.
 It may be relatively easy to guess, compared to a random API key.
 It also might grant access to other services.